 Clients arrived with their four-legged friends, and many were met by a staff who knew them by name.
 Patients — from a pair of puppies to a black-and-white cat that probably weighed more than both of the dogs combined — were quickly checked in, with the familiarity and compassion you’d expect from a small-town pediatrician’s office.

 The only difference was where all of this occurred.

-Wearing masks and maintaining sometimes awkward social separation, Button vet techs made their way to the parking lot for these greetings.
-Then they ushered the pets inside and into exam rooms while their owners waited — sometimes anxiously — in the car.
+Wearing masks and maintaining sometimes awkward social separation, Button vet techs made their way to the parking lot for these greetings. call center monitoring system Then they ushered the pets inside and into exam rooms while their owners waited — sometimes anxiously — in the car.

 It served as both a sign of the times and a reminder of the unprecedented challenges presented by the coronavirus pandemic.
 Curbside drop-off is just one of the steps Button Veterinary Hospital is taking to prevent the spread of COVID-19.